apache/infrastructure-website/content/pages/services-tools.md

 * <a href="https://bz.apache.org/bugzilla/" target="_blank">Bugzilla</a>

 For historical reasons, some projects have their own instances of Jira or Bugzilla.
 See <a href="https://issues.apache.org/" target="_blank">issues.apache.org</a> for a list.

+Infra can activate a [Subversion and Git integration with Jira tickets](svngit2jira.html) for your project.

 Review Apache's <a href="https://issues.apache.org/bugwritinghelp.html" target="_blank">bug reporting guidelines</a>.